j3soon/arxiv-utils/README.md

   - `${publishedYear}` is replaced with the published year of the paper.
   - `${updatedYear}` is replaced with the updated year of the current paper version.
   - `${version}` is replaced with the version of the current paper.
+- `Open in new tab`:
+  - Default: `true`
+  - Set to `false` to open in existing tab when clicking the action button.
 - (Firefox) `Enable PDF redirection`:
   - Default: `true`
   - Set to `false` to disable PDF redirection.
 This will disallow renaming for PDF tabs.